m0ru/bak/02a_state_of_the_art.md

 <!-- TODO diagram @ elm-->

-Elm [see ref. @ElmLanguage] is a functional language whose designers set out to create something as accessible to newcomers as Python or JavaScript.
+Elm [@ElmLanguage] is a functional language whose designers set out to create something as accessible to newcomers as Python or JavaScript.
 It can be used to build front-end web applications.
 The original Elm-architecture was based on functional reactive programming -- i.e. using streams/observables like CycleJS' MVI (see below) that it inspired as well -- but they have since been removed to make it more accessible to newcomers.
-The current architecture [see ref. @ElmArchitectureIntroduction], in its basic form, requires one to define the following three functions and then, in the main function, pass these three to one of several startup functions (e.g. `Html.beginnerProgram`):
+The current architecture [@ElmArchitectureIntroduction], in its basic form, requires one to define the following three functions and then, in the main function, pass these three to one of several startup functions (e.g. `Html.beginnerProgram`):

 - `model : Model`, that initializes the app-state.
 - `update : Msg -> Model -> Model` is a function that takes a `Msg` and a `Model` and returns an (updated) `Model`.
 This function performs the same role as `reduce` in Redux, with `Msg`s in Elm being the equivalent to actions in Redux.